deltachat/deltachat-pages/en/index.md

 <img src="../assets/logos/delta-chat.svg" width="160" style="float: left; margin: 20px;" />

 **Delta Chat is like Telegram or Whatsapp but without the tracking or central control.**
 Delta Chat does not need your phone number.
-Check out our [GDPR compliancy statement](gdpr).
+Check out our [privacy statement](gdpr).

 **Delta Chat doesn't have their own servers** but uses the most massive and diverse open messaging system ever: the existing e-mail server network.